 Participant identifiers and schemes

-A “participant identifier” is a business level endpoint key that uniquely identifies an end-user entity (“participant”) in the network.
-Examples of identifiers are company registration and VAT numbers, DUNS numbers, GLN numbers, email addresses etc. Participant identifiers are associated with groups of services, or service metadata.
+A “participant identifier” is a business level endpoint key that uniquely identifies an end-user entity (“participant”) in a network.
+Examples of identifiers are company registration and VAT numbers, DUNS numbers, GLN numbers, email addresses etc. Participant identifiers are associated with groups of services or service metadata.

 Participant identifiers SHOULD consist of a scheme identifier in addition to the participant identifier itself.
 The scheme identifier indicates the specification of the participant identifier format, i.e. its representation and meaning.